MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-listpart-page.md

 A *ListPart* page is a type of page part used to display a list of records embedded within another page.
 It consists of a repeater, which presents the records of the source table as rows and columns, and optionally, of an action bar.

-A list part can be contained in Role Centers, in the FactBox area of other pages, in a tabular step in a Wizard and as a sub-page on a Document page.
+A list part can be contained in Role Centers, in the FactBox and content area of other pages, in a tabular step in a Wizard and as a sub-page in a Document page.
 Depending on the type of the hosting page, a list part is subject to different design constraints, which determine its position and dimensions.
 For more information, see [Design Considerations](devenv-designing-parts#design-considerations.md).

 ## Creating a list part